jjbergman/iliaslatina/IL-translation.md

 620 Then Hector, the greatest warrior, said "which land, which parents gave birth to you?
 You are the noble and glorious offspring of a great people."

-623 In return, Telamonian Ajax was prepared to say: "You see before you the son of Telamon and my mother Hesiona; my house is a noble one and my family is famous for its stock."
+623 In return, Telamonian Ajax said: "You see before you the son of Telamon and my mother Hesiona; my house is a noble one and my family is famous for its stock."

-626 As Hector recalled Hesiona's name and deeds, he said: "let us end our fight, since we share common blood," and he first gives Aeacides a golden sword.
+626 As Hector remembered Hesiona's name and deeds, he said: "let us end our fight, since we share common blood," and he first gives Aeacides a golden sword.
 In return, Hector received the engraved belt that the warrior Ajax was wearing.

 631 After that, the Greek and Trojan crowds immediately departed as dark night covered the sky in darkness.